stefan-jansen/machine-learning-for-trading/installation/README.md

 3. [Register](https://www.quandl.com/sign-up) for a (free) personal Quandl account to obtain an API key that you'll need in the next step.
 3. We'll be using an image based on the Ubuntu 20.04 OS with the Anaconda Python distribution installed.
 It also contains two conda environments, one to run Zipline and one for everything else.
 The following command does several things at once:
     ```docker
-    docker run -it -v $(pwd):/home/manning -e QUANDL_API_KEY=<yourkey> --name liveproject appliedai/manning:starter bash
+    docker run -it -v $(pwd):/home/packt/ml4t -p 8888:8888 -e QUANDL_API_KEY=<your API key> --name ml4t appliedai/packt:latest bash
     ```
-    - it pulls the image from the Docker Hub account `appliedai` and the repository `manning` with the tag `starter`
+    - it pulls the image from the Docker Hub account `appliedai` and the repository `packt` with the tag `latest`
-    - creates a local container with the name `liveproject` and runs it in interactive mode,
+    - creates a local container with the name `ml4t` and runs it in interactive mode,
-    - mounts the current directory containing the starter project files as a volume in the directory `/home/manning` inside the container,
+    - mounts the current directory containing the starter project files as a volume in the directory `/home/packt/ml4t` inside the container,
     - sets the environment variable `QUANDL_API_KEY` with the value of your key (that you need to fill in for `<yourkey>`), and
-    - starts a `bash` terminal inside the container, resulting in a new command prompt.
+    - starts a `bash` terminal inside the container, resulting in a new command prompt for the user `packt`.
 4. Now you are running a shell inside the container and can access the `conda environments`.
     - Run `conda env list` to see that there are a `base`, `ml4t` (default), and a `ml4t-`zipline` environment.
     - You can switch to another environment using `conda activate <env_name>`.